tomas-ravalli/dynamic-pricing-engine/README.md

 ## Overview

 The diagram below illustrates the project's conceptual framework.
 The system acts as the central *brain* to balance the goals of The Club and The Fan.
 It operates in a continuous loop by ingesting internal and external factors to forecast demand at various price points.
 The **Decision Engine** then uses this forecast to recommend an optimal price.
-This transforms a static, manual pricing strategy into a responsive, automated system with a human-in-the-loop (HiTL), creating a market-driven approach for both setting and responding to ticket prices.

 <p align="center">
   <img src="./assets/dp-hl.png" alt="High-level Project Diagram" width="2000">